 Amongst this natural splendor visitors will find some of the most remarkable architectural masterpieces on earth, temple complexes of enormous intricate design.
 Most temples in Thailand are dedicated to Buddha but there are also Hindu temples that hale back as far as the eleventh century.

-Eat some of the world’s best cuisine, travel the waterways by boat, white water raft, dive in the crystal clear waters, swim with whale sharks or kite board, all at one of the least expensive destinations on earth.
+Eat some of the world’s best cuisine, travel the waterways by boat to see limestone cliffs in Aonang, white water raft, dive in the crystal clear waters, swim with whale sharks or kite board, all at one of the least expensive destinations on earth.